ksbansalmsft/azure-docs/articles/azure-monitor/app/usage-heart.md

   | pageViews       | operation_Id         | Correlate telemetry events                 |
   | pageViews       | user_Id            	 | Unique user identifier                     |

-*Use the [Click Analytics Auto collection plugin](javascript-feature-extensions.md) via npm to emit these attributes.

 >[!TIP]
 > To understand how to effectively use the Click Analytics plugin, please refer to [this section](javascript-feature-extensions.md#how-to-effectively-use-the-plugin).